euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

    tth, I = ai.integrate1d(data, 1000, unit="2th_deg",\
                                         method="numpy")

-Output scale (r, q or :math:`2\theta`) and units can be chosen with the *unit* keyword.
+Output scale (*r*, *q* or :math:`2\theta`) and units can be chosen with the *unit* keyword.
 The *method* keyword selects the algorithm used for integration, those algorithms will be precisely described in this contribution.
-Nevertheless the description will be limited to 1D full azimuthal integration with a planar detector orthogonal the incoming beam, in this case the conics drawn on the detector are concentric circles.
-The generic geometry is described in [pyFAI_ocl]_.
+Nevertheless the experiment will be limited to 1D full azimuthal integration with a planar detector orthogonal the incoming beam, in this case the conics drawn on the detector are concentric circles.
+The generic geometry used in pyFAI has already been described in [pyFAI_ocl]_.

 Test case